jaylensoeur/online_menu/README.md

-Simple go example that not using the standard golang community folder convention.
+Simple go example not using the standard golang community folder convention.
 ```
 [application]<---[infrastructure]--->[domain]
 |                                         ^